eveningcafe/leaning-by-practice/system-design/microservices/service-discovery/README.md

 # Service Discovery with Consul

 Services register and discover each other dynamically.
+No gateway needed.

 ```
 ┌────────────────┐